hcharles14/EpiCompare/Command_Line_EpiCompare/README.md

 clusterCutoff=0.4 #For a selected cluster, the median of feature densities of foreground samples in this cluster are no less than 0.4 (default).

 d. files: specify users' data folder, output folder to store all processed data, file name for identified regions.
 All these folders and files should be in Command_Line_EpiCompare folder.
+User's data file should have only three columns (chromosome, start, end) specifying the location of the feature.
+The coordinates can be merged or not.
+The name of each file is taken as the sample name.
+Only frequency cutoff and Fisher's exact test can be used to analyze users' data while k-means clustering method cannot be used.

+An example for users' data:

+chr1	10000	10200

+chr1	13000	13600

+chr1	15200	17400

 Example (as shown in run_epicompare.R):